cosimameyer/cosimameyer.com/content/blog/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 image: images/hero/avatar.jpg
 ```

-And the website like this:
+And the website is like this:

 ![small_image](/images/single-blog/hero_section.png)